guljam/2020FlashPaint/README.md

 ![fom](https://user-images.githubusercontent.com/15816034/172035065-64e1309f-e24e-4b46-a846-ae204c7d2349.png)

-FOFO PAINT is developed with Adobe Air SDK.<br>
+FOFO PAINT is freeware. developed with Adobe Air SDK.<br>
 This app is for those who do not need complex features.
 It has no layers and for simple doodles.

+Feature
+- it's the Flash! feel of the 2000's Oekaki tool.
+- infinity undo, redo.
-It also includes a timelapse feature called Replay mode.
+- Replay mode.
 You can watch the whole process like a movie, you can even go back to a specific point and redraw it.

 made by [c301](twitter.com/ninanoninini) e-mail: cube4none@gmail.com